 Some people also use NRT as a means of consuming nicotine regularly, instead of for cutting down or quitting, and the long-term effects of NRT are not clear.

 A 2010 study in the American Journal of Public Health concludes that the benefits of NRT far outweigh the risks.
 Researchers specifically state that increasing NRT use could save 40,000 lives per year by preventing heart disease and lung cancer.

 Electronic cigarettes, or e-cigarettes, sometimes called vaporizers or vapes, all work by vaporizing nicotine.
-The amount of nicotine in each electronic cigarette varies; some even allow users to decide the amount of nicotine they use.
+The amount of nicotine in each electronic cigarette varies.
+Some allow users to decide the amount of nicotine they use.

-E-cigarettes have been the subject of dozens of safety studies in recent years, often producing conflicting results.
+Researchers have carried out dozens of safety studies on e-cigarettes in recent years, often producing conflicting results.
 A 2013 study found that amounts of nicotine vary with these products and that some may provide dangerously high, or even fatal, levels of nicotine.

 Other research, including another 2013 study comparing several e-cigarette brands, found that they may contain toxic chemicals.
 When e-cigarettes do contain these chemicals, they are generally fewer in number and quantity than in traditional cigarettes.

-Despite these risks, most studies agree that e-cigarettes are significantly safer than tobacco or smoking.
-A 2014 systematic review in the journal Therapeutic Advances in Drug Safety argues that smokers who switch to vaping can expect significant health benefits.
+A 2014 systematic review in the journal Therapeutic Advances in Drug Safety argues that smokers who switch to vaping might experience fewer health problems.

-Smokeless tobaccos are chewed or put in the nose.
-They contain nicotine, as well as a range of other carcinogenic chemicals.
-According to the American Cancer Society, smokeless tobaccos are safer than cigarettes, but still have links to cancer.
+A person would chew a smokeless tobaccos are chewed or place it in the nose.
+They contain nicotine and a range of other known carcinogens.
+According to the American Cancer Society, smokeless tobaccos are safer than cigarettes but still have links to cancer.